Azure/Mission-Critical-Online/src/infra/README.md

 The reference implementation of AlwaysOn deploys a set of Azure services.
 These services are not available across all Azure regions.
 In addition, only regions which offer **[Availability Zones](https://docs.microsoft.com/azure/availability-zones/az-region)** (AZs) are considered for a stamp.
 AZs are gradually being rolled-out and are not yet available across all regions.
 Due to these constraints, the reference implementation cannot be deployed to all Azure regions.

-As of November 2021, following regions have been successfully tested with the reference implementation of AlwaysOn:
+As of February 2022, following regions have been successfully tested with the reference implementation of AlwaysOn:

-**Europe**
+**Europe/Africa**

 - northeurope
 - westeurope
 - germanywestcentral
 - francecentral
 - uksouth
+- norwayeast
+- southafricanorth

 **Americas**